QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 14 **Significant Wave Period (Tp)** : The significant wave period in [s].

-15 **Wave Misalignement** : The misalignement between wind and waves in [°].
+15 **Wave Misalignment** : The misalignment between wind and waves in [°].
 The wave direction is calculated so that the wave is misaligned from the wind by the user specified value as a positive rotation around the global z-axis.

 15 **Wave Seed** : The seed that is used by the wave generator during the generation of wave timeseries from wave spectra.